 Our classrooms are kept small — with 6-8 students – to ensure an individual approach to each student and provide the best conditions for high-quality language training.

-Throughout their studies in Geneva, students study English intensively using methods developed by experts in international language training, leading professors of MGIMO University and Swiss School for International Relations, reaching the final C1 / C2 level.
-Students with initially high language level have the opportunity to study with native speakers in C1/C2 groups.
+Throughout their studies in Geneva, students study English intensively using methods developed by experts in language training, leading professors of MGIMO and Swiss School, reaching the final C1 / C2 level.
+Students with initially high language level have the opportunity to study with native speakers in C1 / C2 groups.

-Students take a unique, professionally-oriented course that includes the study of concepts and categories in diplomacy and management in English, as well as the theory and practice of interpretation and translation, and a business correspondence course.
+Students take a unique, professionally-oriented course that includes the study of concepts and categories in diplomacy, as well as business correspondence course.
 The course lays the foundation of knowledge of public and private international law and basic terminology of international conventions for future professional activities.

 French language skills are essential for anyone who intends to get involved in diplomacy and international relations, because French is an official language of the United Nations, the European Union, and most international organizations.